khenshienecarlos-droid/KhenshieneCarlos_JAVA/Activity_3&4/README.md

 -Displays customer info and total customers using a static method -Calculates how many rewards a customer can redeem

+Classes Used

+Customer.java – defines customer properties, points, and reward methods CoffeeShop.java – main class that creates customers and tests the system

 Concepts Used

 Constructors, this keyword, static variables and methods, classes and objects, and basic OOP principles.